Mulaudzi-F/Mulaudzi-F/README.md

 # Hi there, I'm FHATUWANI MULAUDZI 👋

 I'm a junior software developer passionate about web development and creating great user experiences.
-I have experience with HTML, CSS, JavaScript, React.js, and npm.
+I have experience with HTML, CSS, JavaScript, React.js, Node.js, express and MongoDB for database.

 🌱 I'm currently learning and expanding my skills in Software Development.
 🤝 I'm open to collaboration on interesting web development projects.